adopted-ember-addons/ember-cli-windows/README.md

 If you want to configure Windows Defender or Windows Search only, add `defender` or `search` as a parameter.

-Should you get a PSSecurityException, allow your PowerShell to execute the script:
+Should you get a PSSecurityException, allow your PowerShell to execute the script by running the following command from an elevated PowerShell.
+To run PowerShell as Administrator, click Start, search for PowerShell, right-click PowerShell and select `Run as Administrator`.

 ```
 Set-ExecutionPolicy Unrestricted -scope Process